BogdanIrimie/path-finder/README.md

 # BPathFinder
-Try to find the path of a device using traces from connection with known hotspots.
+Try to find the path of a bluetooth device using traces from connection with known hotspots.
+The objective is to find the path for the device.